♠ ♣ ♥ ♦

-No, unfortunately writing is not my full time occupation.
-It is actually quite difficult to have writing as a full time occupation especially if you need to pay bills.
+No, unfortunately writing is not my full-time occupation.
+It is actually quite difficult to be able to write as a full-time occupation, especially if you need to pay bills.
 Only a lucky few can actually make enough of a presence to able to quit their jobs and take up writing full time.
 I work in the finance field for my paycheck.

 What was your first professional sale?
 How did it feel when you received the acceptance?

 My first professional sale was a double sale and happened with Zumaya Publications.
 Previous to that point, I’d been working with an agent for a couple of years.
 While I’d gotten a number of near misses, I hadn’t been able to get a company to pick up the book I was mainly pushing at the time.
 I’d been living under the misconception that an unusual idea would sell better.
 Unfortunately in these times, where marketing can dictate a lot of the policy for the major publishers, the unusual can actually be a hindrance on a sale.
 So after my agent went out of business after 9/11 and I was on my own again, I started taking a hard look at the business and attending panels and conventions where I could meet people who knew more about what was going on than I did.
 It was through some of the people I met that I eventually came to find out about an up and coming small publisher–Zumaya Publications.

 From looking at their pages, I saw that they were interested in a wide field of genres and so I sent them synopsis and sample chapters for my three finished manuscripts.
 We corresponded a bit back and forth, and the next thing I knew, I had a contract for two out of the three of them.
 I was flabbergasted.
 They hadn’t even seen the entire manuscripts but were pleased enough with what they had seen to pick them up.
 I was floating on air.
 Then I was scared they might change their minds!
 To be honest, it took about 3 months for the whole thing to sink in. 🙂

 Who is your favorite author?